 - Can match the tiles in wet areas

-Don’t be put off by the term vinyl- this product has some serious style!
-Luxury vinyl planks come in a range of thicknesses to provide both durability and are strongly glued to the concrete slab.
-Compared to cheap vinyl options, luxury vinyl is waterproof and doesn’t warp or fade its colours.
+This is a product with some serious style!
+Laminate comes in a range of thicknesses to provide both durability and strength as it doesn’t warp or fade its colours.

 - Hard wearing